 In the case of authentic Muggle-borns, such as Hermione Granger, there would have to be a different procedure.
 One that would cover all of the ramifications in more depth, since their families can be presumed to know nothing of what sending a child to Hogwarts entails.
 We have been told (in another early Rowling interview) that about 25% of the student body is Muggle-born, so, taking Rowling’s statement that she invented an incoming class of 40 in Harry’s year, this would entail about 10 new students every year.

 In the 1930s, as we have seen, the staff of Hogwarts itself took this duty on themselves during the long summer break.
-This may still be the case.
+If we really are only talking about a dozen or so students, this may still be the case.

 An alternate possibility, however, is that since Hogwarts is administered — at least to some degree — and its test scores overseen by the MoM; in these days there may now be a small (i.e., 1 person) Division of the Educational Dept. or a Unit of the Muggle Liaisons office (perhaps a little larger, 2-3 people,) which now research the names recorded by the Hogwarts quill to identify, flag and contact the families of the actual Muggle-born candidates.